Information about Winster in the Derbyshire Dales

 Bakewell and Eyam Community Transport run services for “local elderly and/or disabled residents and to visitors to the area”.
 They operate Dial-A-Bus services from Winster to Matlock, Bakewell, Alfreton, Buxton and Chesterfield on certain dates each month, as well as a series of day trips further afield with pickups in Winster.
 They also hire 16-seat vehicles to community groups at reasonable prices (Secret Gardens use them for their Park & Ride service, for example).

 There are two reasonably good online journey planners.
-Traveline is pretty accurate, but you may run into limitations when you cross the border outside Derbyshire.
+Google Maps will plan public transport journeys if you choose the bus rather than car icon in the Directions section.
+Alternatively, Traveline is pretty accurate, but you may run into limitations when you cross the border outside Derbyshire.
 The national TransportDirect planner is slower but more complete.
-They are fairly conservative, so won't offer close connections (eg train arriving Matlock 1824, bus leaving station 1832).
+Both planners are fairly conservative, so won't offer close connections (eg train arriving Matlock 1824, bus leaving station 1832).

 There is a reasonable-value "Derbyshire Wayfarer" day ticket (July 2013: £11.60 per adult but only £21 for up to two adults and three children) covering most buses (and the Transpeak coach) and trains in Derbyshire.